 Track customer interactions wherever you are, and from virtually any device by using folder tracking.
-After you set up a tracked folder, you can drag or move email to that folder to track it automatically in Dynamics 365 for Customer Engagement.
-Additionally, if you set a regarding record (such as a specific account or opportunity record) for the folder, Customer Engagement automatically links all email in that folder to that specific record.
-Tracked folders work in Dynamics 365 for Outlook, Exchange Online, Outlook on the web, or any other mobile app that supports Exchange.
+After you set up a tracked folder, you can drag or move email to that folder to track it automatically in model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service.
+Additionally, if you set a regarding record (such as a specific account or opportunity record) for the folder, model-driven apps in Dynamics 365 automatically link all email in that folder to that specific record.
+Tracked folders work in Exchange Online, Outlook on the web, or any other mobile app that supports Exchange.

 Tracked folders work with Exchange Inbox rules.
 This makes it easy to automatically route email messages to a particular folder.
 For example, set up an Exchange rule that automatically routes email from a Contoso contact to a tracked Contoso folder, which is linked to a specific Contoso opportunity.
 Tell me more about setting up rules.

 To see folder tracking in action, see the video Folder Level Tracking in CRM Online .

 Requirements for using tracked folders

 The tracking folders feature must also be enabled by your administrator.
 For more information, contact your administrator.
 For admin information on enabling tracked folders, see Configure folder-level tracking.